 Undergraduate students in all disciplines are invited to present their research and / or creative projects at this annual event.
-This year’s showcase will take place during Student Research Day on April 18, 2023.
-This new event is a collaboration among NDSU EXPLORE, Gamma Sigma Delta, and the Graduate Student Council to allow undergraduate and graduate students an opportunity to present their research and creative works.
+This year’s showcase will take place during Student Research Days on April 9, 2024.
+This event is a collaboration among NDSU EXPLORE, Gamma Sigma Delta, and the Graduate Student Council to allow undergraduate and graduate students an opportunity to present their research and creative works.

 - Increases student grade point averages and greater student retention

 - Assists in pathways to graduate study opportunities

 - Greater understanding of science

 - Builds skills employers seek such as problem-solving, innovation, communication, critical thinking, analytical reasoning and collaboration

 Each year, NDSU EXPLORE hosts a campus-wide event to showcase students' research and creativity.
 Students present their creative projects in whatever format is appropriate for their work, whether in a poster, oral presentation, video, table display, or other formats.
 Projects need not be finished; they can be in-progress.

 - Share research or creative work with the wider NDSU community

 - Gain experience presenting research or creative work